zhang1229311553/learlab.github.io/index.md

 # Highlights

 {% capture text %}
-Wherever possible, we endeavour to accompany our publications with source code and supplementary resources.
-We also upload earlier versions of our work to a database, so you can read a preprint without paying the publisher.
+Wherever possible, we accompany our publications with source code and supplementary resources.
+We also upload earlier versions of our work to a preprint database, so you can read them for free.

 {%
   include link.html